Cape Town has a rich history. As every tourist knows, the story of a country can’t be adequately told in history books.

 A pentagonal fortress built between 1666 and 1679 by the Dutch East India Company, making it the oldest building in the country, The Castle of Good Hope naturally has more than a few ghost stories.

 A photographer’s dream, the technicolour homes of the Muslim community of Bo-Kaap are Capetonian icons.
 Nearby, the Bo-Kaap Museum explains the social history of the former slave houses.

 DORP STREET, STELLENBOSCH

 This entire street is a national heritage sight.
 It’s the unmistakeable Cape-Dutch architecture, in this, the oldest town in South Africa, which combines gorgeously with ancient, gnarled oaks to line this old wagon road.
 A stroll down Dorp Street is a charming experience that resonates through the centuries.

-Settled by French Huguenots (or Protestants) fleeing persecution in France, Franschoek is one of the Cape’s most heart wrenchingly beautiful areas overflowing with wine, misty mountains and rich history.
+Settled by French Huguenots (or Protestants) fleeing persecution in France, Franschhoek is one of the Cape’s most beautiful areas overflowing with wine, misty mountains and rich history.

 Are you loving your official guide to Capetonian awesomeness?
-You should follow us on Twitter for more of the best of Cape Town.
+You should follow us on Twitter, Facebook and Instagram for more of the best of Cape Town.